hyundai-robotics/doc-hi6-sdk/book.md

 </html>
 ```

-While panel.html is open, if you execute a Live server by clicking the Go Live button at the bottom right, the Google Chrome browser will open.
+While panel.html is open, if you execute Live server by clicking the Go Live button at the bottom right, the Google Chrome browser will open.

 ![](../../_assets/image_51.png)
 <br></br>